Multi-floor generalization of TASEP: Introduction

 Then, in Section~\ref{sec-simulations} we present simulations illustrating our results, and providing intuitions for the multi-floor system behavior under general parameter settings.
 Using the ``language'' developed in our formal results, in Section~\ref{sec-obbc} we formulate our general Conjecture~\ref{conj-obbc} and show that all our simulation results conform with this conjecture.

-Finally, in Section~\ref{sec-discussion} we point out several interesting future research directions; in particular, there is an interesting question of the behavior of fronts (boundaries) between ``zones,'' where the process ``lives'' on different floors.
+Finally, in Section~\ref{sec-discussion} we discuss in more detail the comparison of our results to those in some of the previous work, and point out several interesting future research directions.
+In particular, there is an interesting question of the behavior of fronts (boundaries) between ``zones,'' where the process ``lives'' on different floors.